web3classdao/kaist/project.md

 Students are required to submit a Web3 app prototype or Web3 startup proposal as their final project.
 Submissions must be registered as a proposal [here](https://www.tally.xyz/gov/web3atkaist-2023).
 Each proposal will then be voted on by community members, and if the proposal is successful after the voting period, Certificate of Achievement SBT will be automatically minted to the project team.
 Community members will be minted governance tokens, which are required to create proposals and participate in voting.

-We hope this will give students a chance to experience on-chain governance and understand how a proposal can be voted on and executed by a smart contract.
+We hope this will give students a chance to experience on-chain governance and understand how a proposal can be voted on and executed by a smart contract.<br>
+The guide video is available on [Youtube](https://youtu.be/7TpwwoYdh3M)

 ## All members need to.